 Such assumptions imply that utilities would be willing to pay far more for a PPA with an old solar farm than they would have to pay to construct a new one, given the widespread consensus that the price of new solar installations is likely to continue to fall, not rise.
 Francis observes that we have already seen some utilities trying to get out of PPAs in court.
 That does not bode well for their willingness to sign even more generous PPAs in the future.

 Despite widespread talk that the market for clean energy projects is getting more competitive, I was not able to find a long-term trend of cash-on-cash returns over time.
 While some YieldCos such as TerraForm and Pattern Energy Group (PEGI) seem to be getting better returns than other YieldCos, most of the highest returns are on the smallest investments, as shown in the chart below.
 The labels and bubble sizes show the size of the purchase, not including assumed debt.

 What we can see is that the pace of deals has been picking up.
 More of the deals shown in the chart closed in the first half of 2015 than in all of 2013 and 2014 combined.

-Francis believes that this level of frenetic deal-making may soon come to an end.
+s level of frenetic deal-making may soon come to an end.
 He thinks that when the federal Investment Tax Credit (ITC) falls at the end of 2016, it may lead to a short burst of deal-making as project developers leave the industry and sell off their existing farms.
 Some developers will continue to build farms, but at a more sedate pace, because it will be less lucrative without the ITC.